The Famous People's Club Unites at the Governors Awards

 Phil McCarten/A.M.P.A.S.

 As Michael B. Jordan and Tyler Perry were entrenched in "a deep conversation," Juliette Lewis "was having a heart-to-heart discussion with a male friend before entering the ballroom.
 She seemed very dramatic and opinionated and had a lot of expression.
 She put her hands around his shoulders at one point to be more expressive.
-It seemed friendly—but definitely dramatic."
+It seemed friendly, but dramatic."

 Lady Gaga arrived as the first meal was being served during the ceremony.
 Meanwhile, Oprah Winfrey—who skipped the red carpet—was eating her short ribs while talking to Stedman Graham, a source tells E!
 News.
 "Many people were approaching her and she continued her deep conversation," the source adds, and she took "photos with people who approached her."
 Regina King also had a "really cute moment" with Winfrey.
 "It looked like Regina was shedding tears as she came over to say hi to her.
 Regina hugged her and they posed for photos together."